SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 ## Step 4: Display the Payment Menu

-To load the payment menu from the JavaScript URL obtained in the back end API response, it needs to be set as a `script` element's `src` attribute.
-You can cause a page reload and do this with static HTML or you can avoid the page refresh by invoking the POST to create the payment order through Ajax and then create the script element with JavaScript, all inside the event handler for [`onConsumerIdentified`][technical-reference-onconsumer-identified].
+To load the Payment Menu from the JavaScript URL obtained in the back end API response, it needs to be set as a `script` element's `src` attribute.
+You can cause a page reload and do this with static HTML, or you can avoid the page refresh by invoking the POST to create the payment order through Ajax and then create the script element with JavaScript, all inside the event handler for [`onConsumerIdentified`][technical-reference-onconsumer-identified].
 The HTML code will be unchanged in this example.

+For the guest Payment Menu, lines 23-44 in the JavaScript should be your main focus.
+They contain what you need to display the Payment Menu without Checkin.

 {:.code-header}
 **JavaScript**